Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: His problem is feeling security.
 He's not feeling security.
 They always think that there is something wrong with him.

-A: If the body has hormones, it needs to utilize.
-And it's not doing it, the whole body becomes uneasy.
+A: If the body has hormones, it needs to utilize, and it's not doing it, the whole body becomes uneasy.
 If he has depression, that's something else.
 That's low bacteria in the colon.
 Do you have a question?

 Q: Yeah, I was going to go back to bacteria, parasites, and moles.
 Is there any of that we should fear at all?

 A: Any that are made by the universities, pharmaceutical industry, used by the military.
 The E. Boli, the AIDS, the anthrax.
 Those are biological weapons.
 AIDS was made in 1961-62 at UCLA.
-Discovered by Dr. Robert Stricker.
+Discovered by Dr. Robert Strecker.
 It's all documented in a book called Bio-Attack Alert.
 And then Leonard Horowitz documented how the E. boli was made and how manufactured AIDS was put in the smallpox vaccine in Africa.
 Given to 125 million vaccines, 97 million people were poisoned and got the AIDS.
 About 27 million didn't react to it the same way that 97 million did.
 If it's foreign made...
-If it doesn't come from your food, it isn't part of your body, or the earth and dirt, it's not safe.
+If it doesn't come from your food, and isn't part of your body, or the earth and dirt, it's not safe.
 It can be dangerous.
 And you can only get that if you're injected.
 Don't let a needle get near you.
 You never know what's in it.
 Do you have a question?

 Q: I do.
-I've been experiencing [unintelligible] cells, and I know why I discovered that.
+I've been experiencing some dizzy spells, and I know why I discovered that.
 Unfortunately, I had a problem.
 I figured out what that was, but now I'm just needing to heal my brain and to build up my brain and to reduce any kind of inflammation and or cyst or tumor that could be in my brain.
 So what are the best foods?

-A: Dizziness doesn't [unintelligible].
+A: Dizziness doesn't come from that.

 Q: It doesn't?